Certificate in Paralegal Studies

 Students seeking a certificate in paralegal studies must complete 30 credit hours.
-Students must be degree seeking students to receive the certificate.
-The certificate will be awarded at the same time as the degree is awarded.
+Students must be degree-seeking students or already have a bachelor's degree to receive the certificate.
+For degree-seeking students, the certificate will be awarded at the same time the degree is awarded.
 All undergraduate certificates have received Higher Learning Commission approval, and students are eligible for financial aid because they are seeking a degree.
 Students who have completed a bachelor’s degree at another institution with an overall GPA of 2.7 or higher may earn this certificate by completing the course requirements listed below.
 A maximum of six credits can be transferred from another institution.
 In addition, at least ten credits of legal specialty courses must be taken through traditional classroom instruction.
 The certificate in paralegal studies is approved by the American Bar Association.

 Paralegals and Legal Assistants (from CareerOneStop, sponsored by the U.S. Department of Labor.)

 Would you like to have a conversation about this certificate?